graijo/java-tutorial/README.md

 When ```i``` is given a value of ```26```, the first two conditions are false.
 Hence, the code in the `else` gets executed.
 $$<
 _**one, and only one** clause among those present in an  ```if```-```else if```-```else``` statement ever evaluates to ```true```.
 Also, the code block corresponding to the matched clause will get executed.
 This is ensured even if conditions are *duplicated*, or *overlap*.
 In that scenario, only the first such condition, downward from the ```if``` in sequence, will evaluate to ```true```.
 The remaining possible matches are not even checked._

+Only 1st if or elseif block which evaluate true will be executed when multiple blocks become true.Along with else block if that also true.

 SS$$SS
 #### Summary